-The Israeli authorities have cancelled all family visits for Palestinian prisoners from Gaza held in Israeli jails indefinitely.
+The Israeli authorities have cancelled all family visits for Palestinian prisoners from Gaza held in Israeli jails until further notice.
 The move comes as the latest measure to sanction the Strip, following a ban on commercial trade and limits in exit permits.

 Yesterday afternoon Israel stopped the “Al Awda,” the lead of two boats of the Freedom Flotilla in international waters as it sailed toward Gaza and forced it to the Israeli port of Ashdod and arrested 22 people comprising crew and passengers, some of them journalists.
 The Al Awda is a Norwegian flagged fishing boat.

 Israel’s leading newspaper, Haaretz, today published an editorial titled “The apartheid prime minister” that states flatly that thanks to the new “nation state of the Jewish people” law that Netanyahu spearheaded, Israel under Netanyahu is an apartheid regime.
 Would that US media would follow the newspaper’s lead.

 “Today I carry a not real coffin for one who was killed by the Israelis.
 Maybe these scouts will carry my real coffin or I will carry a real coffin one day,” 13-year-old Marah Al-Abadseh says during a children’s memorial to slain Gaza children at the Gaza border, July 27, 2019.